Act of 18 June 1965 no. 4

 Disclosure of personal data pursuant to this section can be done by direct search.

-Personal information in the driver's license and motor vehicle register may be handed over to, or otherwise made available to, foreign authorities when this is necessary to fulfill Norway's international obligations.
+Personal information in the driving licence and motor vehicle register may be handed over to, or otherwise made available to, foreign authorities when this is necessary to fulfill Norway's international obligations.

 The Ministry can issue regulations with supplementary provisions on the processing of personal data, for example on the purpose of the processing, which data can be processed, conditions for possible disclosure, use of automated decisions, deletion routines, compilation and further processing of data.